 Clinic: The Libby Clinic is a MT WWAMI WRITE site, a Rural/Underserved Opportunities Program site, a TRUST site, and has been involved in the training of PA students and family practice residents.
 The Libby Clinic is fully staffed with a nursing department, medical records, and laboratory.
-There are three family physicians, one certified also in internal medicine, and three family practice Nurse Practitioners at this clinic.
+There are three family physicians, one certified also in internal medicine, two family practice nurse practitioners, and a physician assistant at this clinic.

-Hospital: St. John’s Lutheran Hospital is located at 350 Louisiana Avenue.
+Hospital: Cabinet Peaks Medical Center is located at 350 Louisiana Avenue.
 The hospital is a 25-bed critical access hosptial with 13 attending staff, and 18 consulting staff.
 Of the 1,400 admissions per year, there are approximately 150 surgeries and 100 deliveries.
-A new hospital is under construction, with expected completion December 2013.
-The hospital's web site is www.sjlh.org
+The hospital's web site is www.cabinetpeaks.org/

 Nursing Home: Libby Care Center is a 100-bed facility located at 308 East Third Street.
 All providers see their patients at the care center.

 What to Expect:

 Nestled in isolated wilderness in northwest Montana, Libby offers a unique rural health care experience.
 With an immediate population of 2,000 but serving an outlying area of close to 20,000, Libby's health care system serves a critical need in this remote area.
 Students can expect a traditional family medicine experience that encompasses the full spectrum of health needs, physcial and mental, inpatient and outpatient.
 OB call is shared with three family physicians and the OB/Gyn.
 WRITE students

 can work with the ER docs, the OB/Gyn, and the surgeons.
 Consulting specialists include a visiting cardiologist, urologist, ENT, and dermatologist.
 Two 4th year selectives are now offered in Libby, in OB/Gyn and Surgery, as well as a 3rd year Family Medicine clerkship.